 It’s one thing to do something because you’ve been told it’s the right thing to do, and it’s another to actually understand the purpose and importance of your efforts.
 When it comes to recordkeeping, understanding the benefits can help businesses identify ways to improve efficiency and other critical aspects of their operations.
 Likewise, knowing the risks of not staying on top of records and documentation can help companies make those tasks a priority.

-- Ensuring compliance – Corporate compliance should be a focal point in any industry, and especially those subject stringent regulatory oversite.
+- Ensuring compliance.
+Corporate compliance should be a focal point in any industry, especially those subject to stringent regulatory oversite.
 For corporations, solid recordkeeping practices can ensure the ability to furnish needed documentation, minutes, and other records should they be requested by a regulatory authority.
-This may include the IRS in matters involving taxes, OSHA for workplace safety violations, federal financial regulators such as the SEC, and even various state and federal health officials that conduct audits or investigations when corporations work within the health care space.
+This may include the IRS in matters involving taxes, OSHA for workplace safety violations, federal financial regulators such as the SEC, and even various state and federal health officials that conduct audits or investigations when corporations work within the healthcare space.
 Not being able to provide the right records can pose serious consequences.

-- Corporate transactions – Shareholders, partners, and other corporate owners have an interest in positioning their companies for success, which is why due diligence is a best practice in nearly any corporate transaction.
-Whether it’s a merger and acquisition, restructuring, or even a dissolution, owners should know prospective buyers or partners are likely to examine record as a means to gauge past performance and future progress.
+- Corporate transactions.
+Shareholders, partners, and other corporate owners have an interest in positioning their companies for success, which is why due diligence is a best practice in nearly any corporate transaction – including corporate reorganizations.
+Whether it’s a merger and acquisition, restructuring, or even a dissolution, owners should know prospective buyers or partners are likely to examine records as a means to gauge past performance and future progress.
 Incomplete records can compromise a deal, lowering price and profits or eliminating them altogether.

-- Preventing litigation / easing the response to conflict– Even the most organized corporations can face legal action and conflict that create disruption.
-From disputes among business owners or partners and shareholders to contract breaches, business fraud, shareholder oppression, trade secret violations, and intellectual property litigation, the potential for high stakes conflict is abundant.
-With proper recordkeeping, corporate owners can effectively manage business litigation risks and access the information they need to protect their interests, or to help their attorneys help them.
+- Preventing litigation and easing the response to conflict.
+Even the most organized corporations can face legal action and conflict that create disruption.
+From disputes among business owners or partners and shareholders to contract breaches, business fraud, shareholder oppression, trade secret violations, and intellectual property litigation, the potential for high-stakes conflict is abundant.
+With proper recordkeeping, corporate owners can effectively manage business litigation risks and access the information they need to protect their interests or to help their attorneys help them.
 That’s true in terms of preventing litigation and providing recourse and options for more efficient and favorable resolution should disputes arise.
 A judge will take clear and consistent recordkeeping into consideration when reviewing a case.